Wildlife You'll See In South Africa, Ranked

 They may look a lil' scrappy, but hyena intelligence, pack mentality and adaptability gives them an 8/10 from us.

-You heard it here first - zebra actually are black with white stripes.
+You heard it here folks - zebra are black with white stripes.
 These hypnotically patterned horse-like animals travel in herds, but unlike horses they are too wild to be domesticated by humans.